ComradDoge/DogeEU4/README.md

 <h1>00/00/2024</h1>
 - Got rid of background events that basically force reformation and replaced with a single visible flavour event that can fire after 1517 in Wittenberg which gives 200% reform desire but only once.
+- Added a Special setting "Disable mission trees".
+Note that cause of how it's implemented (overlays UI over it) it only disallows the players, AI is still capable of clicking them.
+Therefore, this setting is more of a multiplayer setting than both.

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>